San Francisco Ferry Building Guide: What’s Actually Worth Eating and Seeing

-The San Francisco Ferry Building is one of the city’s most iconic landmarks, standing proudly along the Embarcadero waterfront at the foot of Market Street.
-Built in 1898, it originally served as a bustling transit hub for ferries crossing San Francisco Bay.
-After decades of decline caused by the construction of the Bay and Golden Gate Bridges, and a period where it was literally hidden under a freeway, the building has been reborn.
+The San Francisco Ferry Building is one of the city’s most iconic landmarks, located along the Embarcadero at the foot of Market Street.
+Originally built in 1898 as a major transit hub for ferries crossing San Francisco Bay, the building has gone through decades of change, including a period where it was partially hidden beneath an elevated freeway.

 What Is the San Francisco Ferry Building?